fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 # Section 4 — Bonus: Interactive Dashboard

-An interactive dashboard was build using Power BI supporting, Filtering by region and district, Displaying 3 indicators side-by-side for a selected constituency, Highlighted the bottom 5 and top 5 constituencies.
+An interactive dashboard was build using Power BI supporting, Filtering by region and district, Displaying 3 indicators side-by-side for a selected constituency, Highlighted the bottom 5 and top 5 constituencies.The first dashboard was created to compare four variables -Electorate size,PM KISAN benefoiciaries,MGNREGS person per days and BPL by region.
+The second was about the side by side view of Mawlai constituency in three variables-JJM coverage, literacy and PM awas yojna, and the third is about the comaprison of literacy rate of the top 5 and bottom 5 states.

-Dashboard link:
+Dashboard link: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Dashboard.pdf">Dashboard</a>